- Portfolio News

 When it comes to her own success and path to partner, Yvonne credits being incredibly intentional with her time.
 It’s important to always set yourself targets, and think about what impact you want to create wherever you go.

 In the world of VC, it’s easy to get swept up with socials and events every day.
-But these can be time-consuming, and don’t always yield the desired outcomes.
-So being intentional about your goals, and where you invest your time - not just your capital - is a key piece of advice for those embarking on the path to partner.
+These can be time-consuming and don’t always yield the desired outcomes.
+So being intentional about your goals, and where you invest your time – not just your capital – is a key piece of advice for those embarking on the path to partner.